Deathfireofdoom/distributed-kv-store/README.md

 * Fix so the service does not panic when the grpc is not answering
 * Fix so a node can come back after failure
+* Fix so only leader accepts read/writes, maybe re-route otherwise?